 Use no more than a tablespoon for each piece of bread, it is enough.
 Using too much will hamper the correct cooking of the dough.

-In a very fortunate turn of events, I found a million years old steak iron that belonged to my grandmother.
+In a very fortunate turn of events, I found a million-year-old steak iron that belonged to my grandmother.

 Many electric gadgets appeared throughout the years, but it took many years for the faithful steak iron to be replaced.
 Nowadays, it’s still sold and used, but not as much.

-So the grilling of the filled naan is very easy, not even smoking because you don’t need to use oil.
+Grilling the filled naan is very easy; you don't need to use oil, so there's little or no smoke.

 Kitchen notes